Aracy Amaral

-Aracy Abreu Amaral (born 22 February 1930) is a Brazilian art historian and curator.
+Aracy Abreu Amaral (22 February 1930 – 14 September 2026) was a Brazilian art historian and curator.
 Born in São Paulo and raised in Buenos Aires, she worked as an art history professor at the University of São Paulo and director of the Pinacoteca do Estado de São Paulo (1975–1979) and Museum of Contemporary Art, University of São Paulo (1982–1986).
-A 1977 Guggenheim Fellow, she is an academic who specializes in modernism in Brazil, particularly Tarsila do Amaral.
+A 1977 Guggenheim Fellow, she was an academic who specialized in modernism in Brazil, particularly Tarsila do Amaral.

-Biography
+Life and career

-Early life and career
+Early life

-Aracy Abreu Amaral was born on 22 February 1930 in São Paulo, Her mother Nadya worked as a diseuse, and her father Aguinaldo Amaral was a civil servant for the Departamento Nacional do Café.
+Aracy Abreu Amaral was born on 22 February 1930 in São Paulo.
+Her mother Nadya worked as a diseuse, and her father Aguinaldo Amaral was a civil servant for the Departamento Nacional do Café.
 She has three siblings, including artist Antônio Henrique Amaral, and her aunt is painter Tarsila do Amaral.
 She spent her early childhood in Buenos Aires, moving there due to her father Aguinaldo Amaral's employment with the Instituto Brasileiro do Café.
-She was educated at the Pontifical Catholic University of São Paulo, where she got a journalism degree in 1959, and at the University of São Paulo (USP), where she got her master's degree in philosophy in 1969 and PhD in arts in 1975.
+She was educated at the Pontifical Catholic University of São Paulo, where she obtained a journalism degree in 1959, and at the University of São Paulo (USP), where she received her master's degree in philosophy in 1969 and PhD in arts in 1975.
 Her doctoral dissertation was Tarsila – sua obra e seu tempo (1976).
 She also spent a year at the École du Louvre (1958–1959).

-While studying at USP, Amaral started working as an assistant to the director of their Museum of Contemporary Art in 1964, before being promoted to editor of their publications in 1965, a position she held until 1977.
+While studying at USP, Amaral started working as an assistant to the director of the university's Museum of Contemporary Art in 1964, before being promoted to editor of their publications in 1965, a position she held until 1977.
 She originally worked as a researcher for the São Paulo Research Foundation from 1968 until 1970, a freelancer for clients such as Wesley Duke Lee, Cildo Meireles, Hélio Oiticica, and Mira Schendel, and as a radio host for Jovem Pan in 1972.